Should I bid on this DOS framework tender?

 Is the work location viable?

-Again, somewhat apparent but often the work will require you to be based at the offices of the department your working in and if this is the other end of the county, you need to be sure that the work is worth the commitment.
+Again, somewhat apparent but often the work will require you to be based at the offices of the department you’re working in and if this is the other end of the country, you need to be sure that the work is worth the commitment.

 Do you have the correct security clearance?